anatawa12/AvatarOptimizer/.docs/content/_index.md

 # AAO: Avatar Optimizer

 Set of Anatawa12's non-Destructive Small Avatar Optimization Utilities.
-Those utilities are applied on entering play mode or building VRC Avatars.
+Those utilities are applied on entering play mode or building avatars.

 Avatar Optimizer is a Open Source Software developed on [GitHub] published under the [MIT License].